Building Tiny Friendships: How Preschoolers Learn Social Skills

-At Hill Country Day School, we cherish the moment a toddler shares a toy or giggles with a friend.
+At Hill Country Day School, we will cherish the moment a toddler shares a toy or giggles with a friend.
 These tiny friendships lay the foundation for lifelong social skills.
-Here’s how preschool helps kids connect and thrive.
+Here’s how preschool can helps kids connect and thrive.

 Learning to Share

 Sharing is tough for toddlers, but it teaches empathy.
-In our classrooms, kids pass blocks or take turns with art supplies, guided by teachers who model kindness.
+In our classrooms, kids will pass blocks or take turns with art supplies, guided by teachers who model kindness.
 These moments build trust and cooperation.

 Mastering Communication

 Group activities like circle time encourage toddlers to express ideas.
 Singing songs or answering simple questions helps them find their voice.
-Our teachers create a safe space for every child to be heard.
+Our teachers will create a safe space for every child to be heard.

 Building Empathy